 - For each app, enable the access for the event types you want to send to Twitter for measuring.

 - The conversion event types supported by Twitter for Attribution Analytics are indicated as templates – installs, signup, purchase, open, etc.

-- For more information about tailored audiences in Twitter, please visit Tailored Audiences.
+- For more information about tailored audiences in Twitter, visit the Twitter documentation on Tailored Audiences.

-- For information about uploading your own targeting segment/list of device identifiers to Twitter, please visit Uploading a Custom Audience Segment to Twitter Ads.
+- For information about uploading your own targeting segment/list of device identifiers to Twitter, read our Uploading a Custom Audience Segment to Twitter Ads article.

-- For more information about identifying your existing users, please visit Handling Existing Users prior to SDK implementation.
+- For more information about identifying your existing users, read our developer documentation on Handling Existing Users prior to SDK implementation.

 The install, app open, and update events are enabled by default with the Twitter integration.
 You can enable any event you want for sharing with Twitter, including your additional post-install events.